School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 Japan

-The most famous version of the Japanese school uniform for girls is the sailor fuku, a sailor suit with many variations.
-The best designers are working on the development of models - after all, a spectacular form is one of the factors in attracting new students to school, which is extremely important in a rapidly aging country with a negative population growth.
-Recently, the trend has changed - sailors are losing their relevance, the Japanese school style is drifting towards English.
+The most famous version of the Japanese school uniform for girls is the “sailor fuku”, a sailor suit with many variations.
+The best designers are working on the development of models - after all, a spectacular form is one of the factors in attracting new students to the school, which is extremely important in a rapidly aging country with negative population growth.
+IN Lately the trend has changed - sailor suits are losing relevance, Japanese school style drifts towards English.

-An interesting story happened with the men's traditional jacket with a stand-up collar - gakuran, reminiscent of the old tunic of military sailors.
-The word "gakuran" consists of two hieroglyphs, which mean "student" and "West", jackets of this style were worn by schoolchildren and students in Japan, Korea and China for almost 100 years (less in China, of course).
-But the gakuran also fell in love with members of numerous gangster associations.
-In addition, the same hieroglyphs can be deciphered as “school robbery”.
-In the 70s of the XX century, psychologists decided that the gakuran has a certain "dark aura" and is one of the reasons for school violence, which has become an acute social problem.
-But to this day, many Japanese schoolchildren wear gakuranas, for them it is not so much a tribute to tradition as a protest and challenge to public opinion.
+An interesting story happened with the men's traditional jacket with a stand-up collar - gakuran, reminiscent of an ancient military sailor's jacket.
+The word "gakuran" consists of two characters that mean "student" and "West", jackets of this style were worn by schoolchildren and students in Japan, Korea and China for almost 100 years (less so in China, of course).
+But gakuran was also loved by members of numerous gangster associations.
+In addition, the same hieroglyphs can be deciphered as “school robbery.”
+In the 70s of the 20th century, psychologists decided that gakuran has a certain “dark aura” and is one of the reasons for school violence, which has become acute social problem.
+But to this day, many Japanese schoolchildren wear gakurans; for them it is not so much a tribute to tradition as a protest and a challenge to public opinion.

 North Korea